 “The mechanisms by which TENS reduces pain… are exactly the communication abnormalities that exist in patients with fibromyalgia.”

-Next in TENS for FM Research
+Next Steps in Research